-(a) Amounts reflected in the table were calculated assuming the triggering event occurred on December 31, 2013 or, in the case of Mr. Casey, his actual July 29, 2013 termination date.
+(a) Amounts reflected in the table were calculated assuming the triggering event occurred on December 31, 2014 or, in the case of Mr. Bevan, his actual September 30, 2014 termination date, and in the case of Ms. Grimes, her actual August 13, 2014 termination date.

-(b) Amounts reflected in the "Change in Control" column were calculated assuming that no termination occurred after the change in control.
-The values of any additional benefits to the named executive officers that would arise only if a termination were to occur after a change in control are disclosed in the footnotes to the "Termination without Cause" or other applicable columns.
+(b) Amounts reflected in the "Change in Control without Termination" column were calculated assuming that no termination occurred after the change in control.
+The values of any additional benefits to the named executive officers that would arise only if a termination were to occur after a change in control are disclosed in the footnotes to the "Change in Control with Termination" or other applicable columns.

-(c) Represents (1) the sum of 1.2 times Mr. Eccleshare's base salary at termination and 1.0 times Mr. Eccleshare's annual bonus target for the year ended December 31, 2013, (2) a prorated annual bonus for the year ended December 31, 2013, (3) \$198,000 previously earned pursuant to an additional bonus opportunity with respect to 2012 performance and (4) \$39,000 as reimbursement of a lease breakage fee pursuant to Mr. Eccleshare's employment agreement.
-Mr. Eccleshare also would receive reimbursement of expenses to relocate back to London after termination.
+(c) Represents (1) the sum of 1.2 times Mr. Eccleshare's base salary at termination and 1.0 times Mr. Eccleshare's annual bonus target for the year ended December 31, 2014, (2) a prorated annual bonus for the year ended December 31, 2014, (3) \$99,000 previously earned pursuant to an additional bonus opportunity with respect to 2012 performance, and (4) \$168,000 previously earned pursuant to an additional bonus opportunity with respect to 2013 performance, pursuant to Mr. Eccleshare's employment agreement.

-(d) Represents (1) a prorated annual bonus for the year ended December 31, 2013, (2) \$198,000 previously earned pursuant to an additional bonus opportunity with respect to 2012 performance and (3) \$39,000 as reimbursement of a lease breakage fee pursuant to Mr. Eccleshare's employment agreement.
-Mr. Eccleshare also would receive reimbursement of expenses to relocate back to London after termination.
+(d) Represents (1) a prorated annual bonus for the year ended December 31, 2014, (2) \$99,000 previously earned pursuant to an additional bonus opportunity with respect to 2012 performance, and (3) \$168,000 previously earned pursuant to an additional bonus opportunity with respect to 2013 performance, pursuant to Mr. Eccleshare's employment agreement.